Mauve Garlic Chives

 Other Names: Chinese Chives; Flowering Onion

-Mauve Garlic Chives is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Mauve Garlic Chives is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The entire above-ground parts of the plant are edible, and can be harvested at any time in the season.
 The edible parts have a zesty taste.

 The plant is most often used in the following ways: